 - We have developed a website called KeystoneTests which provides practice in reasoning and Maths to familiarise students with the format of computer-based testing.
-We recommend that students undertake as wide a variety of computer based practice as possible from the web-based tests and apps that are available.
+We recommend that students undertake as wide a variety of computer based practice as possible from the web-based tests and apps that are available including the following.
 The more comfortable students can get with sitting tests on a computer the better.

 We have a number of excellent tutors who have a great deal of experience with preparation for pre-tests.
 For more details, please call the office for a chat with one of our client managers.